comic-dev/move-soul/README.md

 > This repository is made to be inspected only
 > I will not take responsibility if your computer gets harmed by these files
 > There was a disclaimer above.

+# Todo
+[] Deobfuscate files in the functions directory